 I’ve talked about all of this before, and I know it’s something a lot of people want.
 Maybe it is largely just that human urge to never really die.
 According to James Dean; “If a man can bridge the gap between life and death, if he can live on after he’s dead, then maybe he was a great man.”
 I think I finally fully understand what that means, and I agree with it completely.
 If some part of us can truly exist after we are gone, and if someone somewhere continues to contemplate our life or our ideas, then maybe death itself isn’t quite so final.
 So ominous.

 That’s always the fear, I think.
 We want to know that, even once we’re gone, we will never be forgotten.
 Honestly, I fully admit that’s something I want.
 If the world is still spinning after I’m gone I want there to be people out there who remember me and what I’ve done.
 The good thing about this is that it can be done in many ways.
 One of the best is by being a good, strong person and setting an example others can actually follow.
 Our children can be the legacy that makes the world remember who we are.
 The way our children see us can create an impact that will impact their lives forever, and in turn can impact the lives of countless others.
-As I’m getting more and more used to post-college life and as my wife and I begin to consider our future, I’m realizing more and more that this sort of legacy is one that I am also looking very forward to and it is one that is very much multi-faceted.
+As I’m getting more and more used to post-college life and as I begin to consider my future, I’m realizing more and more that this sort of legacy is one that I am also looking very forward to and it is one that is very much multi-faceted.
 The impact we have on the world, quite often, starts with the impact we have at home.
 Some of us occasionally let that truth escape us, but fortunately it is something that I’ve caught onto.

 I look back over my life and I find very little I would even consider changing.
 I might not be rich, and I might not be world famous – YET – but I have done some pretty awesome stuff and had some pretty awesome experiences.
 My question for each of you now is this; if you had to be remembered for one thing in your life, just one thing, what would it be?
 And, if you’d like a bonus question; what have you done so far to make sure that happens.